Green Leasing Overview

 What documents can I include in the Green Lease Leaders application?

-The language and clauses of any document included in the lease package, including appendices, exhibits, and tenant guides, can be used for in the Green Lease Leaders application.
+The language and clauses of any document included in the lease package, including appendices, exhibits, and tenant/resident guides, can be used for in the Green Lease Leaders application.

 What if I’m not able to get every green leasing clause into every lease I sign?